gustavNdamukong/DGZ_Uploader/README.md

 	This constructor takes two arguments
 		a) a string $path which is the key of the upload destination folder as you have setup in your config file (settings.php).
 You are telling it where to upload your file(s) to.This could be 'gallery', 'default' etc.
 		b) Optionally, you can pass it a second argument which is a subfolder.
-Thgis could be handy for example in e-commerce applications where the images of a unique listed item have a folder of the item name, or it could be a specific album in an image gallery.
+This could be handy for example in e-commerce applications where the images of a unique listed item have a folder of the item name, or it could be a specific album in an image gallery.
 		    In that case just call the uploader like so: